-Call for Proposals is Closed for the 2020 AIR Forum
+Call for Proposals is Closed for the 2021 AIR Forum Virtual

-Thank you to those who submitted a proposal for the 2020 AIR Forum.
-Our review process will take place October 2019 – January 2020.
-Final proposal status notifications were sent in January 2020.
+Thank you to those who submitted a proposal to present virtually in 2021.
+Our review process will take place December 2020 – January 2021.
+Final proposal status notifications will be sent in February 2021.

 About the Review Process